NappyPirate/CourseMap/README.md

 # CourseMap
-a simple REST service using Codeigniter that maps general course names to client specific course names
+a simple REST service using Codeigniter and codeigniter-restserver that maps general course names to client specific course names